You may have noticed that your algorithm functions all return a code

 ANA_CHECK (evtStore()->retrieve (eventInfo, "EventInfo"));

-which is equivalent to doing something like
+that is equivalent to doing something like

 if (!evtStore()->retrieve (eventInfo, "EventInfo").isSuccess()) {